 In an increasingly interdependent world, seemingly small, local situations, particularly in post-Soviet and Middle Eastern countries, can be flashpoints for international conflict.
 Without a community of negotiators that have the skills to find common ground and who can advocate effectively to protect vital interests and rights, each of these event has a potentially destabilizing effect on the geopolitical balance throughout the world.

-To address this challenge, The Bridgeway Group has launched a long-term capacity building program, designed to create Centers for Excellence in Negotiation (CEN) in Armenia, Russia and Ukraine.
-CEN Armenia is a program in support of participatory policy-making, improving results of deliberative processes, negotiation culture change and promoting regional understanding and peace.
+To address this challenge, The Bridgeway Group launched a long-term capacity building program, designed to create Centers for Excellence in Negotiation (CEN) in Armenia, Russia and Ukraine.
+The most active of the Centers, CEN Armenia supports participatory policy-making, improving results of deliberative processes, negotiation culture change and promoting regional understanding and peace.

-The latest 2-year grant from the Carnegie Corporation of New York is part of a long-term relationship that started with the Momentum program aimed at leadership networks development in Eurasia over a decade ago.
-Activities this year will be organized in a manner to carry out the full scope of the project effectively and efficiently with the time and resources remaining.
+Supported by the Carnegie Corporation of New York, the CEN project was part of a long-term relationship that started with the Momentum program aimed at leadership networks development in Eurasia over a decade ago.
+The Bridgeway Group continues to informally support CEN activities, particularly in Armenia and Ukraine, carrying forward the legacy of the Momentum program.

-Currently, CEN Armenia program is focused on three inter-related objectives:
+CEN Armenia program focused on three inter-related objectives:

-- Establishing a fully functional CEN Yerevan with three dedicated staff members
+- Successfully establishing a fully functional CEN Yerevan with three dedicated staff members

 - Equipping CEN Yerevan with methodological literature, train the trainer materials and seminal texts on negotiations

 - Assisting CEN partners in developing curriculums and materials, in running training programs and in designing implementing applied research projects that contribute to positive negotiation culture change in Armenia